Tipi-Hack/tipi-hack.github.io/_posts/2018-04-01-quals-NDH-18-Wawacoin.md

 ### Hash length extension attack
 We use the [*hash_extender*](https://github.com/iagox86/hash_extender) tool that supports SHA1.

-We already have the format `--format sha1`, the original signature `--signature` and we want to start by adding just a char `--append A`.
+We already have the format `--format sha1`, the original signature `--signature`, the original data `--data user=demo`, and we want to start by appending just one char `--append A`.
-We still miss two pieces of information:
-* The original data, let's hope that it is the most obvious `user=demo`
-* The length of the secret, let's bruteforce it!
+We still miss the length of the secret, so let's bruteforce it!

-For example, here is the output for two `--secret` lengths:
+Here is the output for two different `--secret` lengths:
 ```shell_session
 $ ./hash_extender --data user=demo --append A --signature 9183ff6055a46981f2f71cd36430ed3d9cbf6861 --format sha1 --secret 1
 Type: sha1